MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 ## Creating an R Package Parcel for Cloudera Manager

-If you are using Cloudera Manager to manage your Cloudera Hadoop cluster, you can use the Microsoft R Services Parcel Generator to create a Cloudera Manager parcel containing additional R packages, and use the resulting parcel to distribute those packages across all the nodes of your cluster.
+If you are using Cloudera Manager to manage your Cloudera Hadoop cluster, you can use the Microsoft R Server Parcel Generator to create a Cloudera Manager parcel containing additional R packages, and use the resulting parcel to distribute those packages across all the nodes of your cluster.

-The Microsoft R Services Parcel Generator is a Python script that takes a library of R packages and creates a Cloudera Manager parcel that **excludes any base or recommended packages, or packages included with the standard Microsoft R Services distribution**.
+The Microsoft R Server Parcel Generator is a Python script that takes a library of R packages and creates a Cloudera Manager parcel that **excludes any base or recommended packages, or packages included with the standard Microsoft R Server distribution**.
 Make sure to consider any dependencies your packages might have and be sure to include those in your library.
-If you installed Microsoft R Services with Cloudera Manager parcels, you will find the Parcel Generator in the *Revo.home()/scripts* directory.
+If you installed Microsoft R Server with Cloudera Manager parcels, you will find the Parcel Generator in the *Revo.home()/scripts* directory.
 (You may need to ensure that the script has execute permission using the chmod command, or you can call it as “python generate\_r\_parcel.py”.)

 When you call the script, you must provide a name and a version number for the resulting parcel, together with the path to the library you would like to package.
 When choosing a name for your parcel, be sure to pick a name that is unique in your parcel repository (typically /opt/cloudera/parcel-repo).
 For example, to package the library /home/RevoUser/R/library, you might call the script as follows: